Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Experiments

-\paragraph{Fine-tuning the models.} \sys models and the baseline models were fine-tuned on our dataset, which consists of 3,600 training documents and 900 validation documents.
+\paragraph{Fine-tuning the models.} \sys models and the baseline models were fine-tuned on our dataset, which consists of 5,361 training documents (2,400, 2,401 and 560), 668 validation documents (300, 298, 70) and 671 test documents (300, 301, 70) for civil, criminal, and administrative cases, respectively.
 We employ both Per-Epoch and Single Entity Replacement methods to assess the effects of data variation.
 The training use a sequence length of 2,048 tokens over the course of 30 epochs.
-For detailed training information, please refer to Table~\ref{tab:model_config} in Appendix~\ref{app:training}, and for the results, see Table~\ref{tab:main_results}.
+For detailed training information, please refer to Table~\ref{tab:model_config} in Appendix~\ref{app:training}, and for the results, see Table~\ref{tab:perf-subtables}.

-\paragraph{Evaluation metrics.} We use two metrics to assess the performance of our model on the de-identification task: binary token-level F1~\cite{dernoncourt2016deid, yuezhou2020phicon, salierno2024giusberto, kim2024generalizing} and token-level micro F1~\cite{dernoncourt2016deid, yuezhou2020phicon, kim2024generalizing}.
-The Binary token-level F1 metric measures the model's ability to correctly classify tokens that require de-identification and those that do not, without considering the type of entity.
-For the details of the two metrics, please see \autoref{app:metrics}.
+\paragraph{Evaluation metrics.} We use three metrics — precision, recall, and F1-score — to assess the performance of our model on the de-identification task.
+Each metric is evaluated under two settings: binary token-level~\cite{dernoncourt2016deid, yuezhou2020phicon, salierno2024giusberto, kim2024generalizing} and token-level~\cite{dernoncourt2016deid, yuezhou2020phicon, kim2024generalizing}.
+The binary token-level setting measures the model’s ability to correctly classify tokens that require de-identification and those that do not, without considering the type of entity.
+For the details of the two settings and metric definitions, please see \autoref{app:metrics}.